johanKoekemoer/todo-app/README.md

 ### About

 Todo application
-This is a very simple todo app that created to familiarise myself with creating a CRUD (Create, read, update, delete) application.
+This is a very simple todo app that I created to familiarise myself with creating a CRUD (Create, read, update, delete) application.
 I used ReactJS for my forntend and Firebase for backend services.
 I used the Firebase database to add, update and delete Todo tasks in the backend.
 Firebase hosting is used to deploy the application.